idvorkin/techdiary/notes/machine-learning.md

 ## Other ML Concepts

 ### Supervised vs Unsupervised vs Semi Supervised

+Supervised leraning means the a trainer provides 'ground truth' via labelled data.
+Getting labelled data is often the hardest part of ML.
+Regression is a supervisedalgorithom.
+Unsupervised learning means no labels are provided and the computer figures out the relationships - clustering is an example of this.
+Semi-supervised learning uses algortithoms to take a a small amount labelled data to mix with unlabbelled data creating more 'syntethic labelled' data.
+This is domain specific.
+As an example, imagine doing speech recognition.
+Take labelled audio files, and mix them with background noise to generate 'synthetic data'.

 ### Batch vs Online
 In batch learning the model is built once, and ignores incoming data.